thibaut-neoledge/azure-docs.fr-fr/articles/connectors/connectors-create-api-slack.md

 <properties
-pageTitle="Utiliser le connecteur Slack dans vos applications logiques | Microsoft Azure" description="Utiliser le connecteur Slack dans vos applications logiques Microsoft Azure App Service" services=""
+pageTitle=" Use the Slack Connector in your Logic apps| Microsoft Azure" description="Get started using the Slack Connector in your Microsoft Azure App Service Logic apps" services=""
 documentationCenter=""
 authors="msftman"